“She’ll never be a rocket scientist.”

 Over the next several years, I received additional medical care and therapy from Dr. Stephen England, who performed all six of my surgeries.
 My care included a range of procedures.
 A muscle lengthening, Botox injections, multiple osteotomies, and gait lab assessments.

-Since a young age, it’s been my goal not only to educate, but to advocate for those with disabilities.
+Since a young age, it’s been my goal not only to educate, but to advocate for those with disabilities or other medical challenges.
 I want to prove that although you may have to do things a little differently, you can still achieve your dreams and live a happy, successful life.

 In elementary school, I started writing letters to my teachers and classmates.
 I explained my disability, how it affected me individually and what my classmates could do to help me.
 I proceeded to speak in classrooms and eventually, mentored those who needed some extra help to be successful.

-By the time I reached high school, I knew I wanted to give back to my community by serving those who have disabilities as part of my career.
+By the time I reached high school, I knew I wanted to give back to my community by serving those in need as part of my career.
 I went on to attend Minnesota State University - Mankato, where I would spend the next six years pursuing my Bachelor’s and Master’s degrees in social work.

 What I loved most about Gillette growing up was that the people there didn’t make me feel like just another patient.
 I was treated like a person.
 Like someone who had potential and a bright life ahead of her.
 I wanted to make other people feel the same way.

-I am now able to fulfill my dream of person-centered practices through my work as a social worker, case manager, and supervisor at Pinnacle Services, an organization dedicated to helping those with special needs lead more independent lives.
+I am now able to fulfill my dream of person-centered practices through my work as a social worker at North Memorial Health Hospital.

 It is my role to ensure that my clients’ dreams are heard and fulfilled.
-My hope is that, through my work, I am able to encourage those in the same position I was once in, to dream as I have dreamed.
-While at the same time, provide a glimmer of hope for the families that are struggling to envision their child’s future.
+My hope is that, through my work, I am able to encourage those in are in a position similar to the one I was once in to dream as I have dreamed.
+While at the same time, provide a glimmer of hope for the families that are struggling to envision their loved one's future.

 I want to assure all Gillette parents—and parents of all children who have complex conditions—that your child will make a difference in this world, great or small.
 Yes, their disability might be a part of their life, but it doesn’t need to be their whole story.
 The possibilities are endless!